Interactive mapping tool developed by DEOHS and our partners ranks Washington communities most impacted by environmental health risks

 The tool is hosted by the Washington State Department of Health through its Washington Tracking Network.
 Under the Healthy Environment for All (HEAL) Act, the Department of Health will continue to develop and maintain the map with the most current available information necessary to identify cumulative environmental health impacts and overburdened communities.

 The tool is available at: https://fortress.wa.gov/doh/wtn/WTNIBL/.
 It uses state and national data to map 19 indicators of community health, including exposure to diesel emissions, proximity to hazardous waste facilities, housing affordability and race.

 The data are combined into a cumulative score reflecting environmental and socioeconomic risk factors that allows for comparison across Washington’s more than 1,450 US Census tracts.

 About the project

-The tool was developed over two years through a process shaped by input from affected communities through a series of 11 statewide “listening sessions.”
+Version 1.0 of the map was developed over two years through a process shaped by input from affected communities through a series of 11 statewide “listening sessions.”